-- (1) History of inflammatory bowel disease, including but not limited to Crohn's disease, ulcerative colitis, ulcerative proctitis, or indeterminate colitis. - (2) Current infectious colitis. - (3) History of intestinal malabsorption syndromes, including but not limited to celiac sprue, pancreatic insufficiency, post-surgical and idiopathic. - (4) Dietary intolerances that may interfere with military duty or consuming military rations.
-Lactase deficiency does not meet the standard only if of sufficient severity to require frequent intervention, or to interfere with military duties. - (5) History of gastrointestinal functional or motility disorders including but not limited to volvulus within the past 24 months, or any history of pseudo-obstruction or megacolon.

-- (6) Current chronic constipation, requiring prescription medication or medical interventions (e.g., pelvic floor physical therapy, biofeedback therapy). - (7) History of diarrhea of greater than 6 weeks duration, regardless of cause, persisting or symptomatic in the past 2 years. - (8) History of gastrointestinal bleeding, including positive occult blood, if the cause requires treatment and has not been corrected. - (9) History of irritable bowel syndrome of sufficient severity to require frequent intervention or prescription medication or that may reasonably be expected to interfere with military duty. - (10) History of symptomatic diverticular disease of the intestine. - (11) Personal or family history of familial adenomatous polyposis syndrome or hereditary non-polyposis colon cancer (Lynch syndrome).
+- (1) History of inflammatory bowel disease, including, but not limited to, Crohn's disease, ulcerative colitis, ulcerative proctitis, or indeterminate colitis. - (2) Current infectious colitis. - (3) History of intestinal malabsorption syndromes, including, but not limited to, celiac sprue, pancreatic insufficiency, post-surgical, and idiopathic. - (4) Dietary intolerances that may interfere with military duty or consuming military rations.
+Lactase deficiency does not meet the standard when it is of sufficient severity to require frequent intervention, or will interfere with military duties. - (5) History of gastrointestinal functional or motility disorders including but not limited to volvulus within the previous 24 months, or any history of pseudo-obstruction or megacolon. - (6) Current chronic constipation, requiring prescription medication or medical interventions (e.g., pelvic floor physical therapy, biofeedback therapy). - (7) History of diarrhea of greater than 6 weeks' duration, regardless of cause, persisting or symptomatic in the previous 24 months. - (8) History of gastrointestinal bleeding, including positive occult blood, if: - (a) The cause is known but has not been corrected; or - (b) The cause is unknown and bleeding has occurred within the previous 12 months. - (9) History of irritable bowel syndrome that has been symptomatic or medically managed within the previous 24 months. - (10) History of symptomatic diverticular disease of the intestine. - (11) Personal or family history of familial adenomatous polyposis syndrome or hereditary non-polyposis colon cancer (Lynch syndrome).